Updated: Mar 2

 Let me encourage you.
 You can do this.
 Take a moment, sit down, and prayerfully make a list of friends who are currently strangers to the things of God.
 Next, begin to consider who you would want to invite to read the Bible with you.
 Spend at least a week praying over this list, asking God to open doors for you.
 Then take a look at your schedule and theirs.
 This can help you see doors the Lord may be opening.
 If your relationship has proper depth, ask your friend(s) if they'd like to get together just to read and discuss life aspects of the Bible.
 Centering it over coffee and easy finger foods can increase the appeal.
 If folks are geographically separated, you can use FaceTime, Zoom or a similar video software hosting service.

 If you get a yes, don't stop praying.
 God’s work in their heart(s) is just beginning.
-Conversely, you won't need to be overly concerned about delays or schedule changes.
+Conversely, you do not need to be overly concerned about delays or schedule changes.
 The Lord can work through all of these.
 All He asks is that we faithfully pray and avail ourselves to Him.
 Yep,.. just show up, catch up (lots of small talk that helps with the deepening of any friendship), and then crack open this Book of books.
 Take a paragraph, let them have the next, and begin discussing God’s breath of life.
 Together with the fragrance of your own life, God not only can, but will do a work beyond your imagination.

 As Paul puts it, "It's not important who does the planting, or who does the watering.
 What's important is that God makes the seed grow."
 (1 Corinthians 3:7) This process of new life and subsequent growth is a mystery, and it remains His work alone.
 He does not share this glory with anyone.
 Let us be content to be amazed at the sight of God at work.
-We have the privilege of enjoying watching faith take root and grow.
+We have the privilege of enjoying, of watching faith take root and grow.

 🌵 Doug is Navigator staff assigned to military ministry in the Desert Southwest.
 He lives with his wife Beth Ann in Tucson, Arizona.